-Our federal government and state governments frequently call upon contractors to assist them in meeting many types of needs– from providing healthcare and building roads to providing consulting and other professional services.
+Our federal government and state governments frequently call upon contractors to assist them in meeting many types of needs – from providing healthcare and building roads to providing consulting and other professional services.
 In addition to services, our governments regularly purchase a multitude of products from businesses; everything from paper and medicines to fighter jets.

 The False Claims Act (31 U.S.C.
 Sections 3729 through 3733), also called the Lincoln Law, is designed to punish entities that defraud the government.
 At the same time, the law recognizes that those on the inside are often the best equipped to provide information about wrongdoing.
-That’s why the law also sets up incentives and rewards people who disclose and help prosecute the fraud, as well as protections against retaliation.
+That is why the law also sets up incentives and rewards people who disclose and help prosecute the fraud, as well as protections against retaliation.

 If you have knowledge of frauds or false claims that were or are being committed against the federal government, you may be able to blow the whistle through a lawsuit brought under the False Claims Act (31 U.S.C.
 Sections 3729 through 3733).
-This law is designed to punish entities that defraud the government while encouraging and rewarding people who disclose and help prosecute the fraud.
+This law is designed to punish entities and individuals that defraud the government while encouraging and rewarding people who disclose and help prosecute the fraud.

 Fraud against the government is fraud against the taxpayer, and it siphons funds from government goods and services and puts money into the pockets of corporations.
-Moreover, fraud can be deadly: when a company sells a mislabeled drug, ineffective weapons system or flawed satellite to the government, more than just dollars are at stake.
+Moreover, fraud can be deadly: when a company sells a mislabeled drug, ineffective weapons system, or flawed satellite to the government more than just dollars are at stake.